biofects/Google-Home-Messages/README.md

 ## Getting Started

-Google Home Messages is written in NODE JS and will install all required packages as needed.
+Google Home Messages is written in Javascript for NodeJS and will install all required packages as needed.

 ### Prerequisites
 ```